‘Tom Clancy’s The Division’ Year 2 Mock-Up Displays 1.7, 1.8 And 2017 Expansions

 Although this isn’t official, it is quite fascinating and believable.
 After all the Year One list was made official by Massive and had scheduled out these expansions in equal numbers, with the first two updates being free.

-The 1.7 mock-up, “Isolation”, speaks of “loadouts, PvE Dark Zone, character recreation, and more!”
+The 1.7 mock-up, “Isolation,” speaks of “loadouts, PvE Dark Zone, character recreation, and more!”

 Those who aren’t into the PvP thing and never had been will probably favor this as there is nothing going on with this mode as of yet in the 1.6 PTS.
 Forbes reported that there will be a PvE component and the farming of bosses.